4 Gross primary production and photosynthesis

 4.4 Transpiration and leaf water-carbon coupling

-The opening of stomata is highly sensitive to environmental factors and the CO2 assimilation rate feeds back to stomatal opening.
+The opening of stomata is highly sensitive to environmental factors, and the CO2 assimilation rate feeds back to stomatal opening.
 By opening and closing stomata, plants regulate the conductance to CO2 diffusion from the ambient air into the leaves and to the photosynthesis reaction sites.
-Simultaneously, when stomata are open, water vapour diffuses out of the leaf - transpiration.
+Simultaneously, when stomata are open, water vapor diffuses out of the leaf - transpiration.
 This link between CO2 and water loss is at the core of stomatal regulation to balance C uptake and desiccation.

 The diffusive supply of CO2 to the photosynthetic reaction sites is determined by a series of conductances.
 The description of the diffusive CO2 uptake in Equation 4.5 resolves this as a single conductance.
 However, stomatal conductance is only one chain in this series.
 More realistically, the leaf boundary layer conductance and the mesophyll conductance are treated separately from the stomatal conductance.
 However, because the leaf boundary layer conductance is much larger than the stomatal conductance, it is not limiting.
 Furthermore, actively regulated plant physiological responses to the environment arise through the stomatal conductance \(g_s\).
 As described in Section 4.3, mesophyll conductance is often ignored due to practical limitations for separating it from stomatal conductance in measurements and due to very poorly known dependencies to the environment.
 Hence, we focus on \(g_s\) here and describe the diffusive CO2 supply to photosynthesis by Equation 4.5.

-The diffusive water vapour flux out of the leaf - transpiration - is driven by the difference of water vapour pressure in the leaf-interior air spaces (\(e_i\)) and the the water vapour pressure at the leaf surface (\(e_s\)).
-Their difference is commonly referred to as the vapour pressure deficit (VPD), here denoted as \(D = e_s - e_i\).
-Leaf-interior air spaces are water vapour-saturated, while the surrounding air is not.
+The diffusive water vapor flux out of the leaf - transpiration - is driven by the difference of water vapor pressure in the leaf-interior air spaces (\(e_i\)) and the the water vapor pressure at the leaf surface (\(e_s\)).
+Their difference is commonly referred to as the vapor pressure deficit (VPD), here denoted as \(D = e_s - e_i\).
+Leaf-interior air spaces are water vapor-saturated, while the surrounding air is not.
 Fick’s law predicts that a diffusive flux occurs in presence of a concentration difference, hence transpiration can be described as \[ E = 1.6 \; g_s \; D \tag{4.11}\] The factor 1.6 arises due to the lower diffusivity of CO2 compared with H2O.
 Hence, \(g_s\) has to be understood as a conductance to CO2 diffusion (mol CO2 m-2 s-1).
 Note that \(g_s\) regulates both transpiration (Equation 4.11) and assimilation (Equation 4.5) at the leaf-level.
 A tight coupling between water and carbon fluxes at the leaf-level follows from the physical principle of diffusion.

 Water loss through transpiration poses risks and incurs costs for a plant.
-The diffusive water vapour flux through stomata has to be maintained by root water uptake from the soil and transport along the xylem in the plant.
+The diffusive water vapor flux through stomata has to be maintained by root water uptake from the soil and transport along the xylem in the plant.
 When the water content in the rooting zone declines, it becomes increasingly hard for plants to extract water from the soil - they have to “suck” out the water with a increasingly negative water potential - a negative pressure.
 The hydraulic relationships of water transport along the soil-plant-atmosphere continuum will be introduced later.
 What matters here is that such negative water potentials along the water transport pathway are dangerous for the plant and can lead to lethal desiccation of cells, leaves, branches, or entire plants.

 Avoidance of dangerous desiccation is enabled by responses at the level of leaves and the plant which operate at a range of time scales.
 At time scales of seconds to minutes and at the level of a leaf, stomatal conductance is reduced in response to dry air and dry soil conditions.
-At time scales of weeks to months, or even years, the the leaf area of a plant may decline under dry conditions.
+At time scales of weeks to months, or even years, the leaf area of a plant may decline under dry conditions.
 At even longer time scales (albeit this time scale is subject to large unknowns and active research), plants are genetically adapted (or may acclimate within their lifetime) to dry conditions by resistant water transport (resistant xylem) and effective water uptake organs (deeper roots).

 Obviously, such adaptations and the largely instantaneous stomatal response incurs a cost - the opportunity cost of reduced CO2 assimilation when stomatal conductance is reduced and the construction cost of building water-stress adapted organs.
 Hence, plants always have to balance carbon uptake and water loss and a tight carbon-water coupling at the level of plants, and ecosystems arises from these leaf-level processes.